 The personal skills needed for successful social communication and interaction.

 For my family, the picture of homeschooling is not shutting ourselves in our home and hiding from the rest of society.
-In fact, it’s quite the opposite as we strive to provide our children with a variety of social opportunities.
+It’s quite the opposite as we strive to provide our children with a variety of social opportunities.

 We are engaged in our community through church activities and community services.
-At various times we have attended, or been involved in: co-operative classes, public library events, church clubs, sport lessons, and much more.
+At various times we have attended, or been involved in co-operative classes, public library events, church clubs, sports lessons, and much more.
 We take every opportunity to go on field trips.
 We’ve been to multiple science centers, children’s museums, state parks, historical museums, community fairs and more; around the Northwest and into Canada.

 An article by the Peabody Journal of Education cites,